Simple Alternating Minimization Provably Solves Complete Dictionary Learning: Our Method

-\end{theorem} Theorem~\ref{alg: ortho offline} improves upon the existing results on two fronts: \paragraph{Linear sparsity level:} We allow a constant fraction of entries in $\bX^*$ to be non-zero, thereby improving upon the best known sparsity level of $O(\sqrt{n}/\log n)$ for alternating minimization~\citep{arora2015simple}.
+\end{theorem} Theorem~\ref{theorem: ortho offline} improves upon the existing results on two fronts: \paragraph{Linear sparsity level} We allow a constant fraction of entries in $\bX^*$ to be non-zero, thereby improving upon the best known sparsity level of $O(\sqrt{n}/\log n)$ for alternating minimization~\cite{arora2015simple}.
+Moreover, the imposed upper bound on the sample size asserts that it must be bounded by a polynomial function of $n$.
+This mild assumption is only included to simplify the presentation of our main result.

-\paragraph{Linear sample complexity:} In order to recover $\bD^*$ exactly, we only need to observe $O(n)$ many samples, which is even one $\log(n)$ factor smaller than the sample complexity required for the uniqueness of the solution when $\xi\rightarrow 0$ (\cite{spielman2012exact}).
-Note that this sample complexity is optimal (modulo constant factors), since it is impossible to recover the true dictionary with sublinear number of samples even if $X^*$ is known.
-Even though our result is built on a quite generous initialization requirement $\|\bD^{(0)}-\bD^*\|_F\le O(1/\log n)$, we suspect that it can be potentially improved to $\|\bD^{(0)}-\bD^*\|_{2,\infty}\le O(1/\log n)$, which is the best known convergence radius for alternating minimization \citep{arora2015simple}.
+\paragraph{Linear sample complexity} In order to recover $\bD^*$ exactly, we only need to observe $O(n)$ many samples, which is $\log(n)$ factor smaller than the sample complexity required for the uniqueness of the solution when $\xi\rightarrow 0$ \cite{spielman2012exact}.
+This sample complexity is optimal (modulo constant factors) since it is impossible to recover the true dictionary with a sublinear number of samples even if $\bX^*$ is known.
+Note that the theoretical convergence of Algorithm~\ref{alg: ortho offline} is contingent upon a good initial dictionary.
+As shown in Lemma~\ref{lemma: exact support recovery}, the imposed condition on the initial dictionary automatically guarantees the recovery of the support for any $\bX^{(t)}$ with $t\ge 0$.
+In Subsection~\ref{subsec_init}, we discuss possible ways to obtain such an initial dictionary in theory and practice.
+We also suspect that our initialization requirement can be improved to $\|\bD^{(0)}-\bD^*\|_{1,2}\le O(1/\log n)$ with fresh samples at every iteration, which is the best-known radius for alternating minimization \cite{arora2015simple}.

-Despite its desirable sample complexity and convergence rate, Algorithm~\ref{alg: ortho offline} suffers from two fundamental limitations.
-First, its convergence is contingent upon the orthogonality of the true dictionary, which is not satisfied in a lot of applications.
-Second, it does not readily extend to huge-scale or online settings, where it is prohibitive or impossible to process all samples at once.
-To address these challenges, we extend our algorithm to complete (non-orthogonal) dictionary learning with mini-batch and online data in the next two subsections.
+Despite its desirable properties, Algorithm~\ref{alg: ortho offline} suffers from two fundamental limitations.
+First, its convergence depends on the orthogonality of the true dictionary, which may not be satisfied in many applications.
+Second, it does not readily extend to huge-scale or online settings, where it is prohibitive or even impossible to process all data samples together.
+To address these challenges, we next extend our algorithm to complete (non-orthogonal) dictionary learning with mini-batch and online data.